Switched On (EP)

-Switched On is the sixth solo extended play by Canadian rapper Madchild.
-It was released on September 30, 2014 via Battle Axe Records.
+Switched On is the sixth solo EP by Canadian rapper Madchild.
+It was released on September 30, 2014, via Battle Axe Records.
 Recording sessions took place at the Chamber Studios in Nanaimo, British Columbia.
 Production was handled by C-Lance, Aspect, Rob The Viking, Chin Injeti and Community Music Group.
 It features guest appearance from Sophia Danai.
 The album peaked at number eight on the Canadian Albums Chart.